-When a design that uses components is compiled by FPGA Express, previously compiled components are searched for by name in the following order:
+When FPGA Express compiles a design that uses components, FPGA Express searches for previously compiled components by name in the following order:

 - 1. In the current design. - 2.
-In the input source file or files identified in the FPGA Express Implementation Window. - 3.
+In the input source file or files identified in the FPGA Express Implementation window. - 3.
 In the libraries of technology-specific FPGA components.